MicrosoftDocs/well-architected/well-architected/reliability/self-preservation.md

 - Batch jobs, such as updating data regularly or processing tasks at a specific time.
 - Long-running workflows, such as completing an order or provisioning services and systems.

-For more information, see [Recommendations for background jobs](background-jobs.md)<!--RE:06 check link after file is named-->.
+For more information, see [Recommendations for background jobs](background-jobs.md).

 ### Self-healing guidance